Mass Extinctions—BIG FIVE special exhibit

 In the 4 billion years since life was born, life crises have occurred many times on Earth.
 However, life has evolved in a variety of ways by overcoming crises and repeated new prosperity of groups to replace extinct groups.
 In other words, mass extinctions can also be viewed as a phenomenon that promoted the prosperity of life.

-Supervised by 10 researchers from the National Museum of Nature and Science who specialize in various types of paleontology, volcanoes, paleoclimates, paleo-oceans, etc., we will approach the mystery of the 5 mass extinctions from various angles.
+Supervised by 10 researchers from the National Museum of Nature and Science who specialize in various types of paleontology, volcanoes, paleoclimates, paleo-oceans, etc., we will approach the mystery of the five mass extinctions from various angles.

 Details